-Broward data source: Broward County Department of Planning and Environmental Protection, Bicycle Coordinator.
+Broward data source: Broward County Department of Community Development, Mark Horowitz, Bicycle Coordinator, (954) 519-1487.

-1.15.7 Transportation of the elderly and people with low incomes or disabilities with specially equipped vehicles and is coordinated by Broward County.
-It is funded by the Florida Commission for the Transportation Disadvantaged (TD), Broward County and other public and private agencies.
+1.15.7 Transportation of the elderly and people with low incomes or disabilities

+Measurement: Transportation for people with special needs is provided through subsidies or with specially equipped vehicles and is coordinated by Broward County.
+It is funded by the Florida Commission for the

+Transportation Disadvantaged (TD), Broward County and other public and private agencies.
 Under the U.S. Americans with Disabilities Act (ADA) of 1990, special transportation services are required for people whose disability prohibits their use of the existing mass transit system.
 State-funded TD services are provided to people who meet eligibility requirements related to age, income, disability, and/or protected status (Chapter 427, Part 1, Florida Statutes and Rule 41-2, Florida Administrative Code).
 In 1996, an estimated 15 million one-way trips were provided through fully or partially subsidized passes and tokens, 202 wheelchair accessible buses, county-subsidized wheelchair accessible community buses, and contracts with seven paratransit firms transporting people on specially equipped vehicles.
 Each transportation provider reports number of trips and Broward County tracks the number of people who meet ADA and TD eligibility requirements.
 At this point, a countywide unduplicated count of the potentially eligible population may be estimated, while the number of people served is unavailable.

 Explanation: Finding transportation can be a constant challenge due to physical or mental disability, age or income.
 Subsidized transportation creates opportunities for employment, education and self-sufficiency.
-Data source: Broward County Transportation Planning Division and Metropolitan Planning
+Data source: Broward County Transportation Planning Division and Metropolitan Planning Organization.